Chitra-ai-coder/lstm-grid-stress-tester/README.md

 </div>

-This project implements a **Time-Series Forecasting** model using a **Long Short-Term Memory (LSTM)** neural network to predict hourly electricity consumption for the PJM East regional grid.
+This project implements a **Time-Series Forecasting** model using a **Long Short-Term Memory (LSTM)** neural network to predict hourly electricity consumption for the PJM (Pennsylvania, New Jersey, and Maryland) East regional grid.
 It includes a custom "Stress Test" feature to simulate grid stability during extreme weather events.

 ---